 On July 14, 2014, the arbitrator issued a second interim award in this matter, finding that Mr. Nespola was entitled to: (1) a severance benefits award of \$1,468,584; (2) attorneys' fees and costs; and (3) pre-judgment interest.
 In the third phase of the proceedings, the arbitrator will determine the amount of Mr. Nespola's award for (i) attorneys' fees and costs; and (ii) pre-judgment interest.
 Based on the second interim award, the Company believes it is probable that a liability exists for attorneys' fees and costs and pre-judgment interest.
 During the 13-weeks ended June 28, 2014, the Company recorded an additional liability of \$1.4 million related to attorneys' fees and costs and pre-judgment interest.
-As of June 28, 2014, the Company has recorded a liability of \$2.9 million in Accrued Severance Liability and Related Costs on the Consolidated Balance Sheet for the amount of severance, attorneys' fees and costs, and pre-judgment interest which will likely be payable pursuant to the first and second interim awards.
+As of September 27, 2014, the Company has recorded a liability of \$2.9 million in Accrued Severance Liability and Related Costs on the Consolidated Balance Sheet for the amount of severance, attorneys' fees and costs, and pre-judgment interest which will likely be payable pursuant to the first and second interim awards.
 The amount of attorneys' fees and costs and pre-judgment interest that may be awarded by the arbitrator could be materially higher than the liability recorded for such items.
-We cannot currently estimate the range of reasonably possible loss in excess of the accrual.
+The Company currently estimates the range of reasonably possible loss in excess of the accrual is up to approximately \$0.8 million.